Records: Village didn't disclose $190G in raises

 That fund balance is what will be left of the roughly $2.8 million budget surplus that the village started with in the 2016-17 fiscal year.
 The surplus was accumulated after the village increased taxes for four consecutive fiscal years beginning in 2011, including a 9.71 percent jump in 2013-14, budget documents show.

-The village’s surplus will likely have shrunk by the start of the 2017-18 fiscal year in June, Fronzo said.
+The village’s surplus will probably shrink by the start of the 2017-18 fiscal year in June, Fronzo said.

 Fronzo said the village accumulated the surplus to help it pay for the costly cleanup that followed superstorm Sandy in 2012 while waiting for federal and state reimbursements, and because revenues exceeded projected amounts.